top of page

 This Tailgate Talk is part of the NLTAPA collection.

-• Buckle-up.
-Always use your seat belt.
+• Buckle up.
+Always wear your seat belt.

 bottom of page